Eraph/rakhama.com/content/posts/hosting-podman-containers-on-systemd-with-quadlets/index.md

 Image=docker.io/nginx # The image to use for the container - don't use the short name!
 Volume=/home/myusername/dev/myproject/nginx.conf:/etc/nginx/nginx.conf:z,ro # Volume map a single file Volume=/home/myusername/dev/myproject/html:/usr/share/nginx/html:z,ro # Volume map a directory
-Pod=myproject # The name of the pod as defined in the `myproject.pod` file
+Pod=myproject.pod # The filename of the pod defined previously
 ```

 Again, note that the ports are exposed in the pod, not the container.
 Also note that the `Volume` key is defined twice to map two different volumes.